Maurice189/VisualSorting/readme.md

   <img width="350" src="logo.png">
 </p>

+# Please note

+**THIS SOFTWARE IS STILL UNDER DEVELOPMENT - CONSIDER THE ACTUAL STATE OF THE PROGRAM AS A TEASER / REVIEW** **A STABLE AND COMPLETE VERSION WILL BE PUBLISHED IN 03/2018**

 # Description

 Visual Sorting is an application that intend to visualize how different sort algorithms work.
 This idea has already been applied for instance by Timo Bingmann with his [sound-of-sorting](https://github.com/bingmann/sound-of-sorting).
 Though to get an idea how sort algorithms behave in terms of their runtime,